-- For the purposes of education and outreach requirements, quarters are defined as follows: Quarter 1: January 1 - March 31; Quarter 2: April 1 - June 30; Quarter 3: July 1 - September 30; Quarter 4: October 1 - December 31. - 2) Each licensee shall conduct at least 9 education and outreach events per quarter, including at least 6 events in the Equity Priority Area. - 3) Between May and October, if a licensee's total trips in any Equity Priority Sub-Area fall below a specific threshold in a given month, that licensee shall conduct at least three outreach and education events in that Sub-Area in the following month, with at least two events taking place in-person.
-The monthly threshold shall be calculated as an average of 2-rides-per-1,000-residents-per-day, divided equally by the

-- total number of active licensees.
+- 1) For the purposes of education and outreach requirements, quarters are defined as follows: Quarter 1: January 1 March 31; Quarter 2: April 1 June 30; Quarter 3: July 1 September 30; Quarter 4: October 1 December 31. - 2) Each licensee shall conduct at least 9 education and outreach events per quarter, including at least 6 events in the Equity Priority Area. - 3) Between May and October, if a licensee's total trips in any Equity Priority Sub-Area fall below the monthly threshold, as calculated by the formula in this subsection, that licensee shall develop an education, outreach, and marketing plan targeted at that Sub-Area and designed with the goal to increase ridership.
+Each Sub-Area plan shall be submitted to the City within 15 days of notification of requirement, and a report detailing execution and outcomes of the plan shall be submitted no more than 45 days later.
+The monthly threshold shall be calculated as an average of 2-rides-per-1,000-residents-per-day, divided equally by the total number of active licensees.
 Outreach and education events in Equity Priority Sub-Areas may be counted toward the overall quarterly education and outreach requirements. - 4) At least two-thirds of all education and outreach events per quarter shall be in-person events and include a learn-to-ride component. - 5) The following qualify as education and outreach events: - i) Formal participation in an event hosted by a community organization, such as "tabling" and direct engagement, performing scooter demonstrations, or providing scooters for a free group ride at another organization's event. - ii) Hosting and publicizing a stand-alone event or free group scooter ride. - iii) Pop-up engagement in which staff engage passersby, providing written literature or promotional items, information on low-income access, the opportunity to test ride a device and information on proper rules of safe operation in Chicago. - iv) An online information session detailing how to access shared scooters, how to operate shared scooters safely and properly in Chicago and low-income access programs. - v) Other creative approaches to supporting existing community efforts. - 6) The Commissioner of Transportation may, in their sole discretion, decline to count any reported event that does not adhere to the standards outlined in this Rule towards the total event requirement.
 If licensees are unsure that a planned event qualifies as an educational and outreach event under this Rule, licensees may seek a pre-approval for the event, provided at least 7 days' notice is issued to the Commissioner of Transportation.